This is our review of the Marriott Bonvoy American Express credit card issued in the UK.

 The Marriott Bonvoy American Express card is issued directly by American Express.
 The Marriott Bonvoy loyalty scheme covers 30 hotel brands including Marriott, Renaissance, Sheraton, Westin, W, Aloft, Luxury Collection etc.

 It is a credit card, like the British Airways American Express, and not a charge card like The Platinum Card.

 What is the Marriott Amex sign-up bonus?

-The sign-up bonus is increased from 20,000 Marriott Bonvoy points to 40,000 points.
-This is worth 13,333 Avios or other airline miles if converted.
+The sign-up bonus on the card is 20,000 Marriott Bonvoy points.
+This is worth 6,667 Avios or other airline miles if converted.

-The points are also good for 1-2 free nights in many mid-market and budget Marriott hotels
+The points are also good for one free night in many mid-market and budget Marriott hotels

 Bonvoy points convert 3:1 into 40+ different airline schemes.

 What are the rules for qualifying for the sign-up bonus?

 The bonus is only available to customers who have not held a personal American Express card in the previous 24 months.
 Cards issued by MBNA or Lloyds Bank do not count.

 You WILL receive the sign-up bonus if you have a Corporate or Business American Express card via your job.
 Amex is only interested in any personal cards you have had.